 Alimony Lawyer Hudson, Spring Hill, Brooksville, FL

-- Bridge-the-gap alimony – Bridge-the-gap alimony is to assist one spouse in making the transition from being married to being single.
+Bridge-the-gap alimony is to assist one spouse in making the transition from being married to being single.
 This type of alimony may not exceed two years.
 Bridge the gap alimony terminates upon the death of either party or the marriage of the receiving party.
-The duration or amount cannot be modified once you or your spouse is awarded bridge the gap alimony.
+The duration or amount cannot be modified once you or your spouse is awarded bridge-the-gap alimony.

-- Rehabilitative alimony – Rehabilitative alimony is meant to help support the person receiving alimony while the party establishes his or her ability to be self-sufficient.
-Education and job training is considered in assisting the party involved to get a job and be self-supportive through the new skills.
+Rehabilitative alimony is meant to help support the person receiving alimony while the party establishes his or her ability to be self-sufficient.
+Education and job training are considered in assisting the party involved to get a job and be self-supportive through the new skills.
 This type of alimony requires a plan to be in place to rehabilitate and transition into improved earning potential.
 Rehabilitative alimony can be modified by the courts should either party present a substantial change in circumstances.

-- Any combination of above – The Judge reserves the right to order any combination of the above types of alimony based on the facts of the case.
+The Judge reserves the right to order any combination of the above types of alimony or spousal support based on the facts of the case.

 Wendy Doyle-Palumbo, Esq.